CrookedToe/OSCLeash/README.md

 | Directional (Up) | `{name}_YPositive` | `Leash_YPositive` |
 | Directional (Down) | `{name}_Y-` | `Leash_Y-` |

+For direction-based leashes, you can either:
+1. Set the direction in the module settings:
+   - `North` - Front-facing leash (default)
+   - `South` - Back-facing leash
+   - `East` - Right-facing leash
+   - `West` - Left-facing leash

-For direction-based leashes, append the direction to the base name:
+2. Or append the direction to your base parameter name:
    - `Leash_North` - Front-facing leash
    - `Leash_South` - Back-facing leash
    - `Leash_East` - Right-facing leash
    - `Leash_West` - Left-facing leash
+   The module will automatically detect the direction and update the settings.

+### 4. Porting from Original OSCLeash
+If you're updating from the original OSCLeash, you'll need to make these changes in Unity:
+1. In your Contact Receivers, rename the parameters:
+   - `Z+` to `ZPositive`
+   - `X+` to `XPositive`
+   - `Y+` to `YPositive`
+2. Keep the negative direction parameters as is (`Z-`, `X-`, `Y-`)
+3. Update your animator parameters to match the new naming
+4. For direction-specific leashes, you can either:
+   - Keep your existing parameter names with direction suffixes (e.g., `Leash_North`)
+   - Remove the direction suffix and set the direction in VRCOSC settings instead

 # Features
 - Smooth, responsive movement control through physbone parameters
-- Configurable walking and running thresholds with deadzone control
+- Configurable walking and running thresholds
 - Optional turning control with adjustable sensitivity
-- Up/down movement compensation with configurable limits
 - Safety limits for maximum velocity
 - Multiple leash support with direction-based control
-- Smooth movement transitions
+- Smooth movement transitions with deadzone handling
-- Toggleable debug logging for troubleshooting
+- Rotation-aware movement (follows your facing direction)

 # Configuration